Krasimir-Hristov/tipster_backend/API_DOCUMENTATION.md

 'use client';

 import { useState } from 'react';
+import {
+  analyzeMatch,
+  MatchAnalysisResponse,
+  oddsApiToRequest,
-import { analyzeMatch, MatchAnalysisResponse, oddsApiToRequest } from '@/lib/api/tipsterApi';
+} from '@/lib/api/tipsterApi';
 import { TeamStatsCard } from '@/components/TeamStatsCard';
 import { HeadToHeadCard } from '@/components/HeadToHeadCard';
 import { PredictionSummary } from '@/components/PredictionSummary';